ENTER AND BREAK!

 Including Curlin, who was brilliant when winning the Dubai World Cup, three American horses won on the six-race card.
 Plus, Idiot Proof was second in the Golden Shaheen and Well Armed was third in the Dubai World Cup.

 It doesn't seem that any of our horses were put at a disadvantage because they didn't have their supposed anti-bleeding drug.
 Apparently, neither were any of the 68 non-American horses who ran that day at Nad al Sheba Racecourse.
+Not that this was a surprise.
+Since the inception of the Dubai World Cup in 1996, dozens of U.S. horses have gone to Dubai, run drug free and done just fine.

 Back when Lasix was a hot-button issue and was not yet legal in all states, trainers and veterinarians argued vehemently that the drug was necessary to keep their bleeders racing.
 Without it, they claimed, an abundance of horses would be sidelined, unable to make money for their owners and fill out racing cards.
 Racing commissions and commissioners bought it.